Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

-(at this stage we used the ``first'' version of the time derivative of the $L^2$-functional written in \cref{ddt_loc_L2_trav_fr}, without the additional integration by parts of $c\psi - \psi_\rho$).
-The aim of the next calculations is to ``control'' the two last terms below this integral.
+(this makes use of the ``first'' version of the time derivative of the $L^2$-functional written in \cref{ddt_loc_L2_trav_fr}, without the additional integration by parts of $c\psi - \psi_\rho$).
+The aim of the next calculations is to control the two last terms below this integral.

 It follows from the definition of $\psi$ that, for every nonnegative quantity $s$,

 and

 thus